-Paddington 2 is filled with love, adventure, hidden treasure, jailbreaks, and of course marmalade.
-Underneath all of this bubble issues of alienation and immigration.
-All is done with the simple and sincere belief that there’s good in all of us; even in people named Nuckles McGinty (Brendan Gleeson).
+Paddington 2 is filled with love, adventure, hidden treasure, jailbreaks, and, of course, marmalade.
+Underneath all of this bubble are issues of alienation and immigration.
+All is done with the simple and sincere belief that there’s good in all of us, even in people named Nuckles McGinty (Brendan Gleeson).

 A movie that people of all ages can enjoy is rare.
-But rarer still is a family movie so visually imaginative and so achingly sincere.
-Paddington 2 is for all ages but it is without clever innuendos or pop culture references the little ones couldn’t possibly understand.
-No, instead Paddington 2 mixes in jokes for everyone just by being clever and wry.
+But rarer still is a family movie so visually imaginative and achingly sincere.
+Paddington 2 is for all ages, but without clever innuendos or pop culture references, the little ones couldn’t possibly understand.
+Instead, Paddington 2 mixes in-jokes for everyone just by being clever and wry.

-Based on a series of children’s books by Michael Bond, Paddington 2 walks a thin line of both not really being designed for a three act structure and somehow fitting perfectly in a three act structure.
-Paddington 2 never feels padded or bloated, while at the same time it’s not exactly a streamlined movie either.
+Based on a series of children’s books by Michael Bond, Paddington 2 walks a thin line between not being designed for a three-act structure and fitting perfectly in a three-act structure.
+Paddington 2 never feels padded or bloated, while at the same time, it’s not exactly a streamlined movie either.

-Phoenix Buchanan (Hugh Grant), a hammy has been actor, wants the treasure.
+Phoenix Buchanan (Hugh Grant), a hammy has-been actor, wants the treasure.
 He steals the book, frames Paddington, and goes about solving the clues.
 Poor Paddington is sent to prison.
-He ends up, as he always does, making friends and making the place a little bit better than when he came in.
+As he always does, he ends up making friends and making the place a little bit better than when he came in.

-King, who directed the first Paddington, once again somehow captures both the visual and emotional whimsy of being a child.
-With every shot King imbues the story, and us, with a child’s faith in humanity and limitless imagination.
+King, who directed the first Paddington, once again, somehow captures both the visual and emotional whimsy of being a child.
+With every shot, King imbues the story, and us, with a child’s faith in humanity and limitless imagination.
 Much like the books Paddington somehow or other manages to find himself in precarious situations.
-In King’s and his camera man’s Erik Wilson’s hands, however, they have the sublime ingenuity of silent cinema.
+In King’s and his cameraman Erik Wilson’s hands, however, they have the sublime ingenuity of silent cinema.

 Wilson’s camera seems alive as he and King frame scenes in such a way as to be almost revelatory.
 Still, it never pulls us out of the moment.
-Instead we feel as if we ourselves are reading a children’s book; with each new frame being a new page.
+Instead, we feel as if we ourselves are reading a children’s book, with each new frame being a new page.
 A feeling of playfulness begins to develop between us and Paddington 2.
-We begin to await each scene with something short of baited breath.
+We begin to await each scene with something short of bated breath.

 Refreshingly when Paddington is locked up, the Browns never despair nor believe Paddington is guilty.
-There is no third act redemption needed because the mere notion of Paddington being a thief is ludicrous.
-Instead they set right to work trying to solve the case and clear his name.
+There is no third-act redemption needed because the mere notion of Paddington being a thief is ludicrous.
+Instead, they set to work trying to solve the case and clear his name.

-Paddington reacts to everything and everyone with a simple unconditional love.
-He reminds his neighbor Dr. Jafri (Sanjeev Bhaskar) to not forget his keys while also helping his garbage man study for his hack licence.
-Paddington does miss his Aunt Lucy though.
-While he loves the Browns and London he is reminded how different he is.
+Paddington reacts to everything and everyone with simple unconditional love.
+He reminds his neighbor Dr. Jafri (Sanjeev Bhaskar), not to forget his keys while also helping his garbage man study for his hack license.
+Paddington does miss his Aunt Lucy, though.
+While he loves the Browns and London, he is reminded how different he is.
 But King never allows this to be overtly broad.
-Paddington says “My Aunt Lucy…” with a tinge of forlornness mixed with pride that boils down this complex and daunting theme into a simple and digestible emotion.
+Paddington says, “My Aunt Lucy…” with a tinge of forlornness mixed with pride that boils down this complex and daunting theme into a simple and digestible emotion.